 Richard Caldicott is a British artist who explores mainly photography by creating abstract compositions.

 Caldicott was born in 1962 in Leicester, England.
-In 1987 he earned a master degree from Royal College of Art.
+In 1987 he earned a master degree from the Royal College of Art.
 Later on, Richard Caldicott perfected his art education at Middlesex Polytechnic, BA and Loughborough College of Art & Design.

 Caldicott’s abstract compositions of colors and geometric forms are widely known as a completely new and fresh use of mundane consumer products such as Tupperware, for example.
 Even though his exquisite photographic images could be considered ironic, Caldicott dictates to beholders’ eye one pretty much refined aesthetics.
 His photographs have been compared to the Color Field paintings of the Abstract Expressionists Mark Rothko and Barnett Newman.

 Richard Caldicott is an interdisciplinary artist that experiments with different materials and techniques, including drawing, photography and sculpture.
 This artist’s work on paper is made with ballpoint pen or inkjet printing, and bears an austere elegance through minimal drawings (with one or two lines) or buoyant and colorful forms and floating shapes; but all of them are inextricably linked through their minimal aesthetic and focus.

 Repetition is one of many often used elements in Caldicott’s work - it echoes the art making of the Minimalism period.
 Caldicott use of camera to record collages and constructions has created a unique aesthetic niche that manages to reference iconic modernism without reverting to familiar forms.
 In 1986 he was awarded the Paris Studio Award of the Cité Internationale des Arts, RCA.

 Sir Elton John, very passionate art collector who owns one of the largest photography collections in the world, said about Caldicott: